sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/sorting-algorithms.md

   <a href="https://www.geeksforgeeks.org/merge-sort/">source: GeeksForGeeks</a>
 </p>

-The order of which single elements are split and merged back into a single sorted array is indicated by the green numbers.
+The order in which elements are split and merged back together is indicated by the green numbers.
 The order of the merging process is best visualized in the above gif.
 Merge sort is a stable sorting algorithm.
 For more information, see the [mycodeschool video tutorial](https://www.youtube.com/watch?v=TzeBrDU-JaY&list=PL2_aWCzGMAwKedT2KfDMB9YA5DgASZb3U&index=5).

 ### [Implementation](https://github.com/sirpaulmcd/Data-Structures-And-Algorithms/blob/main/src/sorting/SortingAlgorithms.java) in Java